uwdb/Cosette/README.md

 # DopCert
-DopCert is a framework for formally verifying query optimization
+DopCert is a framework for formally verifying query optimization.
+Our website: http://dopcert.cs.washington.edu/.